donovanrichardson/jobs-tracker/README.md

  npm install
  ```

- ### initialize the database with knex start the back end server
+ ### initialize the database with knex and start the back end server
  ```
  knex migrate:latest
  ...